If you love ramen and you love curry then curry chicken ramen could be your new favourite.

 - While the stock simmers cook the ramen noodles per the instructions on the package.

 - Slice each egg in half lengthwise.
 Be careful.
 The yolks still have a bit of runny texture.

 - Divide the noodles across two bowls.
 Ladle the broth into the bowls.
-Arrange the chicken overtop the noodles and pour half the broth into each bowl.
+Slice the chicken into strips (use a sharp knife so you get skin and chicken in each slice) and arrange the chicken overtop the noodles and pour half the broth into each bowl.
 Add the eggs, submerging slightly to warm them through.

 - Garnish with green onion and sesame seeds and dig in!